Journalists are eligible for free email subscriptions: TipSheet and WatchDog TipSheet (on access issues).

 China-US Journalists Exchange

 The East-West Center in Honolulu annually accepts applications for the China-United States Journalists Exchange.
 The last program was in 2019: Aug 31-Sep 13to Beijing, Hangzhou and Hong Kong (for US journalists) and Sep 8-14 to Des Moines, Iowa and Washington, DC (for Chinese journalists).
-The 2020 program was cancelled due to the pandemic, with plans to resume the 2021 program in September.
+The 2020 program was cancelled due to the pandemic, and the 2021 program has been postponed.